-Brian Morgan comments that apart from avoiding installation havoc, a properly installed borehole provides more dependable heat than slinkies, as it will not become heat-exhausted: it is not uncommon to see the ground above a trench system covered with permafrost in springtime.
+Apart from avoiding installation havoc, a properly installed borehole provides more dependable heat than slinkies anyway as it will not become heat-exhausted: it is not uncommon to see the ground above a trench system covered with permafrost in springtime.

 The Hitchons were delighted with the result: a single six inch borehole was drilled near the building, and pipework linked to a heat pump the size of a boiler within the mill.
-Outside thereís no evidence of the work done, nothing to see, and the job involved no disruption or disturbance.
+Outside there is no evidence of the work having been done – nothing to see – and the job involved no disruption or disturbance.

 Speaking about the entire process Jim commented: ‘Things went very smoothly, and we were very impressed with how professionally the project was handled by Morgans.
 I’d strongly recommend that anyone thinking about heating buildings considers ground source heating.